Skip to content

-What should you do if you receive a balance bill from a provider?
+What if I receive a balance bill from a provider?

 A Balance Bill happens when a provider chooses not to accept the fair market value amount determined through Impact’s repricing efforts—and bills you/Impact for the difference.